Pro or Newbie, Be a Smart Traveler: Don't Make These Mistakes

 Even if you argue that your passport would expire later this year, remember that some countries do not allow you to travel three to six months before your passport's expiration date.

 Always keep in mind that you must carry a valid passport and other important documents.
 Check your destination's rules to save yourself from some drama.
+Also, once you have the time, renew your passport regularly.

 Traveler's Must Haves